-When considering only an individual axis, the variation between two static accelerometer measurements would correspond to an angular change as shown in Eq.
+When considering only an individual axis, the variation between two static accelerometer measurements would correspond to an angular change, as shown in Eq.
 (1):

-$$\gamma = \arcsin(m/1000) 180^{\circ}/\pi \tag{1}$$
+$$\gamma = \arcsin(m/1000) \times 180^{\circ}/\pi,\tag{1}$$

 where $\gamma$ is the angular variation on a given axis and m is the difference between normalised successive accelerometer values recorded on the same axis in g.
 Eq.
 (1) describes the relationship between accelerometer output on a given axis and its tilt: for trigonometry, the projection of the gravity vector on an axis produces an acceleration that is equal to the sine of the angle between that axis and a plane perpendicular to gravity.
 According to Eq.
-(1), if the scale is capped at 2 g, for m=0.016 g the corresponding angular variation is of approximately 0.9° if the axis is vertical (with respect to global inertial frame), but approximately 5.5° if the axis approaches horizontal.
-Similarly, if the scale is capped at 16 g, a value of m=0.184 g corresponds to an angular variation of about 10° when the axis is nearvertical, but this increases to as high as approximately 21° when the axis approaches the horizontal (Appendix 3).
+(1), if the scale is capped at 2 g, for m = 0.016 g the corresponding angular variation is approximately $0.9^{\circ}$ if the axis is vertical (with respect to global inertial frame) but approximately $5.5^{\circ}$ if the axis approaches horizontal.
+Similarly, if the scale is capped at 16 g, a value of m = 0.184 g corresponds to an angular variation of about 10° when the axis is nearly vertical, but this increases to as high as approximately 21° when the axis approaches the horizontal (Fig. S3).